 \subsection{Self-replicating groups}

 Self-similar and self-replicating groups are groups of automorphisms of regular rooted trees, and their definitions involve representing the vertices of these trees as strings in an `alphabet', see~\cite[\S1.1]{Nekrash}.
-In the present article we specify that the alphabet is the set of $q$ symbols $\{0,\dots, q-1\}$.
+The alphabet is here taken to be the set of $q$ symbols $\{0,\dots, q-1\}$.
 The following definition and notation for the rooted tree $\treeqq$ do not match that in~\cite{Nekrash} exactly but are better suited to our context.